Turf Toe

 • Rest: The joint will need time to recover so you will need to rest from sports for a few weeks.
 You should avoid activities where you push through your toe such as running, and you may need to use crutches initially so you aren’t putting any weight through your foot at all when walking.
 In severe cases, you may be given a cast or special walking boot that stops the toe from moving altogether

-• Ice: Regularly icing the joint for 10-20 minutes every 2 hours helps to reduce any inflammation.
-Find out how to safely and effectively use ice in the Cold Therapy section.
+• Ice: Regularly applying an ice pack for 10-20 minutes every 2 hours helps to reduce any inflammation.
+Find out how to safely and effectively use ice in the Cold Therapy section

 • Compression: You can help reduce further swelling by wearing a compression bandage like tubigrip